yazanabdulhafez/reading-notes/Read04.md

 Arithmetic operators
 An arithmetic operator takes numerical values (either literals or variables) as their operands and returns a single numerical value.
 The standard arithmetic operators are addition (+), subtraction (-), multiplication (*), and division (/).

+String operators
+In addition to the comparison operators, which can be used on string values, the concatenation operator (+) concatenates two string values together, returning another string that is the union of the two operand strings.

+For example,

+console.log('my ' + 'string'); // console logs the string "my string".